bibaswan-khadka/Electron-demo/README.md

 1. First clone it.
 2. Then call `yarn install` to install all dependencies.
 3. Then call `yarn build`.
 This will create a dist folder, which we will package into an app.
 4. Then call `yarn package-mac` or `yarn package-win`.
 This starterpack was created on mac so windows users might need to change some bash commands to their windows equivalents.
-It is recommended for windows users to make the electron starterpack using their own already existing starterpacks with the instructions below to prevent these issues.
+It is recommended for windows users to make the electron starterpack using their own already existing starterpacks with the instructions below to prevent these issues or use the windows version at https://github.com/arjunsrini/Electron-demo-windows .
 5. After calling the package command you will see a folder called release builds.
 That is where you will find your packaged app.
 Navigate to the app using the file manager and open it to use.

 ## Instructions for adding electron support to your already existing starterpack or webapp